shift7-ch/katta-docs/docs/concepts.md

 to be scoped, issue it without that permission.

 :::info[Katta Web]
-Creating a vault in Katta Web does use the same Access Key ID and Secret Access Key to create the bucket and vault template as stored in the vault metadata.
+Creating a vault in Katta Web uses the pair stored in the vault metadata for both creating the bucket and uploading the vault template.
 :::

 :::warning
 The access pair is handed to every member of the vault.
 Issue a dedicated pair per vault where the provider supports it and prefer [_STS Storage Access Mode_](#s3-storage) with AWS or MinIO when per-user credentials are required.
 :::

 ### STS Storage Access Mode